kbekiroglu/kbekiroglu.github.io/_pages/cv.md

 Patent Under Review
 ======
-* Determining An Amount of Carbon Dioxide in A Gas Source in A Carbonation System (57664-533F02US).
+* Determining an amount of carbon dioxide in a gas source in a carbonation system (US20240246041A1).
-* Detecting Liquid Temperature for A Beverage Carbonation System (57664-534F01US).
+* Beverage carbonation systems (WO2024155439A2, WO2024155439A3).

 Publications
 ======